 Our students have the opportunity to receive instrumental tuition from visiting instructors.
 Music instruction is provided by the Northern Rivers Conservatorium Arts Centre through their Music in Schools program.
 This tuition incurs a separate cost to parents.
-Tuition occurs once per week for students in Years 1 to 6.
+Tuition occurs once per week for students during school time.